Double Star factsheet

 Name As its name suggests, Double Star involves two satellites.

 Description Double Star follows in the footsteps of ESA's ground-breaking Cluster mission by studying the effects of the Sun on Earth’s environment.
 It is exploring Earth's magnetosphere — the magnetic 'bubble' that surrounds our planet.
-On 10 May 2005, ESA approved the extension of the mission for a period of 17 months, pushing back the end date to December 2006.

 Launch 29 December 2003, 20:06 CET, and 25 July 2004 (at Xichang and Taiyuan, China).